HanSunUCLA/Machine_Learning_Review/ML_Review.md

 **Possible cause**: 1) high cardinality categorical variables would introduce numerous amount of one-hot encoding features; 2) too many features in the original space

 To counter, general approach is to apply dimension reduction techniques such as PCA, autoencoder.
-For specific high cardinality categorical variables issue, various of encoding algorithms based on correlation of such categorical attributes to the target or class variables could be used: 1) supervised ratio, $v_i = p_i/t_i​$; 2) weight of evidence, $v_i=log \frac{p_i/p}{n_i/n}​$(better for imbalanced data).
+For specific high cardinality categorical variables issue, various of encoding algorithms based on correlation of such categorical attributes to the target or class variables could be used: 1) supervised ratio, $v_i = p_i/t_i$; 2) weight of evidence, $v_i=log \frac{p_i/p}{n_i/n}$(better for imbalanced data).

 ### Is the Coin Flipping Fair?

 Suppose the coin is tossed 10 times and 8 heads are observed:

-**P-value approach**: $H_0​$: null hypothesis, $p=0.5​$, $H_1​$: alternative hypothesis, $p > 0.5​$: the p-value is the probability of the observed outcome or something more extreme than the observed outcome, computed under the assumption that the null hypothesis is true (type 1 error).
-Under the fair assumption, $p=p(8 heads) + p(9 heads) + p(10 heads) = 0.055​$.
-If we define the "small" be $\alpha=0.05​$, which is smaller than p value, you would say 8 heads in 10 tosses is not enough evidence to conclude that the coin is not fair.
+**P-value approach**: $H_0$: null hypothesis, $p=0.5$, $H_1$: alternative hypothesis, $p > 0.5$: the p-value is the probability of the observed outcome or something more extreme than the observed outcome, computed under the assumption that the null hypothesis is true (type 1 error).
+Under the fair assumption, $p=p(8 heads) + p(9 heads) + p(10 heads) = 0.055$.
+If we define the "small" be $\alpha=0.05$, which is smaller than p value, you would say 8 heads in 10 tosses is not enough evidence to conclude that the coin is not fair.
 The above mentioned is a one-tail test.
-You could also assume $H_1: p \neq 0.5​$ which you need to do a two tail test.
+You could also assume $H_1: p \neq 0.5$ which you need to do a two tail test.

-If $H_1​$ is changed to $p=0.7​$, we can calculate the type II error. $p=1 - (p(8 heads) + p(9 heads) + p(10 heads) )=0.617​$
+If $H_1$ is changed to $p=0.7$, we can calculate the type II error. $p=1 - (p(8 heads) + p(9 heads) + p(10 heads) )=0.617$

 ### Feature Selection

-We need it to avoid **Multicollinearity**: one feature can be linearly predicted from the others with a substantial degree of accuracy resulting $X^T X​$ not invertible.
+We need it to avoid **Multicollinearity**: one feature can be linearly predicted from the others with a substantial degree of accuracy resulting $X^T X$ not invertible.
 To detect, 1) large changes in the estimated regression coefficients when a predictor variable is added or deleted; 2) insignificant regression coefficients for the affected variables in the multiple regression, but a rejection of the joint hypothesis that those coefficients are all zero (use F-test to give score for each feature, one feature may have very high F-score but its coefficient in the multiple regression model is small); 3) look at correlation between features.

 **F-test**: on regression setting it is used to determine individual feature importance as defined by $F_j=\frac{explained\;variance}{unexplained\;variance}= \frac{\frac{RSS_1-RSS_2}{p_2-p_1}}{\frac{RSS_1}{n-p_1}}$, where model 1 has only intercept as predictors and model 2 has the jth feature.
 F will have an F-distribution with $(p_2-p_1, n-p_2)$ degree of freedom.
 The null hypothesis is rejected if the *F* calculated from the data is greater than the critical value of the *F*-distribution for some desired false-rejection probability (e.g. 0.05).
 In my kernel paper, I adopted a straight forward formula: